sootlasten/disentangled-representation-papers/README.md

 This is a curated list of papers on disentangled (and an occasional "conventional") representation learning.
 Within each year, the papers are ordered from newest to oldest.
-I've scored each paper by the degree of importance the paper has had to the field (in my own personal opinion) on a scale of 1 to 3, as indicated by the number of stars in front of each entry in the list.
+I've scored the importance/quality of each paper (in my own personal opinion) on a scale of 1 to 3, as indicated by the number of stars in front of each entry in the list.

 ### 2018